Direct powers, ultrapowers and cumulative powers: Introduction

 Suppose now we take a cumulative counterpart of the above structures.
 Starting with $\mathbb{N}_0 = \mathbb{N}$, we take $\mathbb{N}_{\beta^+} = (\mathbb{N}_\beta)^{I_\beta} \cup \mathbb{N}_\beta$.
-Then, the operations and constants may no longer be pointwisely defined, but given a definition according to which each stage of the hierarchy is semantically conservative with respect to its predecessors, for limit ordinals $\lambda$ we may take $\mathbb{N}_\lambda$ to be the simple union of all the preceding stages.
+Then, the operations and constants may no longer be pointwisely defined.
 Call such a construction a \emph{cumulative (direct) power}.
 Is there a natural way of extending addition and multiplication to those structures?
 If so, what first-order properties are retained by cumulative powers?

-The present paper has four different goals, interrelated within a broad study of cumulative powers and hierarchical constructions of functions.
+The present paper has three different goals, interrelated within a broad study of cumulative powers and hierarchical power constructions.
 The first is to answer the above questions.
 To do so, in Section 2, we define a framework for working with hierarchies of cumulative powers of arbitrary structures.
 The main feature of the construction, offered in Definition \ref{def hierarchy}, is a hereditary definition of the extended operations and relations of higher levels, so that they are reduced to the lower levels at which they are originally defined.
-The resulting structures have elements from different levels of such a hierarchy, such as higher-order functions and non-functional elements, which nevertheless interact in a natural manner.
+The resulting structures have elements from different levels the hierarchy, such as higher-order functions and non-functional elements, which nevertheless interact in a natural manner.
 We then show how a substantial fragment of first-order theory is preserved by the constructions by offering the precise fragment of first-order theory preserved by cumulative powers.
 To present it, let us call a sentence preserved by direct powers a \emph{direct power sentence} (a characterization of which is offered in \cite{weinstein}).
 Let a formula be \emph{non-collapsible} if its positive equalities do not force the collapse of different levels of the hierarchy of cumulative powers -- a property which, as given in Definition \ref{def non collapsible 2}, may be syntactically defined.
 Then:

 \begin{corollary} Let $\varphi \in \mathcal{L}^\sigma$ be a sentence.
 Then: